That Sound You Hear Is Everyone Cheering For Eve & Villanelle Finally Kissing On "Killing Eve"

 Season 3 of Killing Eve is all about giving the people what they want.
-First, BBC America & AMC moved up the premiere date in order to entertain everybody in quarantine, and now the third episode of said season contains the moment fans have been waiting for since Eve (Sandra Oh) and Villanelle (Jodie Comer) first found each other on screen: Eve and Villanelle's kiss.
+First, CTV moved up the premiere date in order to entertain everybody in quarantine, and now the third episode of said season contains the moment fans have been waiting for since Eve (Sandra Oh) and Villanelle (Jodie Comer) first found each other on screen: Eve and Villanelle's kiss.

 The kiss comes after Eve and Villanelle reunite for the first time since Villanelle thought she killed Eve in Rome in the season 2 finale.
 For these two, that constitutes romance.
 As The Hollywood Reporter points out, episode 3 is relatively early in the season for the pair to have their moment, something showrunner Suzanne Heathcote told the outlet was on purpose